mpromonet/webrtc-streamer/README.md

 The list of HTTP API is available using /api/help.

-Nowdays there is 3 builds on [Travis CI](https://travis-ci.org/mpromonet/webrtc-streamer) :
+Nowdays there is 3 builds on [CircleCI](https://circleci.com/gh/mpromonet/webrtc-streamer) :
  * for x86_64 on Ubuntu Xenial
  * for armv7 crosscompiling with gcc-linaro-arm-linux-gnueabihf-raspbian-x64 (this build is running on Raspberry Pi2 and NanoPi NEO)
  * for armv6+vfp crosscompiling with gcc-linaro-arm-linux-gnueabihf-raspbian-x64 (this build is running on Raspberry PiB and should run on a Raspberry Zero)